interledgerjs/interledgerjs/README.md

 ## Installation

-The monorepo is set up to use lerna and yarn workspaces.
+The monorepo is set up to use lerna and pnpm workspaces.
 To get started run the following:

-1. `yarn install` - Yarn will install the dependencies and do the necessary linking (no need to run `lerna bootstrap`).
+1. `pnpm install` - Yarn will install the dependencies and do the necessary linking (no need to run `lerna bootstrap`).
-2. `yarn build`
+2. `pnpm build`
-3. `yarn test` - This will run the tests in all the packages.
+3. `pnpm test` - This will run the tests in all the packages.

 ### Running script commands